 Some people use the terms photographic memory and eidetic memory interchangeably, but these two phenomena are different.
 People who believe they have photographic memories say they can recall visuals for very long periods of time, or permanently, without alterations in detail.

 There’s no scientific evidence that you can train your memory to become photographic.
-You can, however, train your brain to remember more.
+However, there are lifestyle and dietary changes that can improve your overall working memory.

 Keeping your brain active is the best way to boost your memory.